segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/wootric/index.md

 ---
 title: Wootric
 source-type: event
+beta: true
 ---

-[Wootric](https://wootric.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is modern customer feedback management software.
-Take your CX program to the next level when you add Wootric as a Source to Segment.
+[Wootric](https://wootric.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a modern customer feedback management software.
 Easily incorporate Voice of Customer data in your decision-making processes and marketing campaigns, and trigger customer follow-up when you send survey responses to your CRM, marketing platform or data warehouses automatically.

 This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.